Development Environments vs. Notebooks#

 Jupyter notebooks are great for courses and for interactive data exploration.
 However, they are not suited for developing applications.
 Once you start to build applications or scripts on top of \(\omega radlib\), you should use a suitable Integrated Development Environment (IDE).
 IDEs give you the opportunity for organising different source files, debugging, available inspection and a lot more.

 However, if you have no idea which IDE to choose, why not start with Spyder?
-It is included in the Anaconda Python Distribution by default.
-If you installed Anaconda, just open a shell (Anaconda Prompt on Windows) and enter:
+It can be installed into conda environments, in some cases it is installed by default.
+If you’ve installed Spyder, just open a shell and enter: